-Figure 3 shows adjacent grid cells with overestimation and underestimation in northeast India which suggest a lightning peak in that area that is misplaced to the east.
-There is some overestimation near the southern Andes and underestimation in Argentina and southern Brazil.
+Figure 3 shows adjacent grid cells with over-estimation and under-estimation in northeast India which suggest a lightning peak in that area that is misplaced to the east.
+There is some over-estimation near the southern Andes and under-estimation in Argentina and southern Brazil.
 This is a region where LIS has lower accuracy due to the SAA which makes it difficult to draw significant conclusions about the region.
-Figure 3 also shows which months contain model over- and under-estimation of flash density.
-The underestimation occurs throughout the year but with least in January and February and the highest levels between August and November.
-Overestimation of lightning occurs over much fewer regions and decreases gradually through the year.
+Figure 3 also shows which months contain model overand under-estimation of flash density.
+The under-estimation occurs throughout the year but with the least in January and February and the highest levels between August and November.
+Over-estimation of lightning occurs over much fewer regions and decreases gradually through the year.

-4.3 Robustness on the 6 hourly timescale
+4.3 Robustness on the 6-hourly timescale

 Due to the temporal resolution of LIS data products it has been most appropriate to develop the ICEFLUX parametrisation using monthly data.
-However, in chemistry transport and chemistry-climate models the temporal resolution is on the order of an hour.
-To check that the parametrisation behaves reasonably when applied at these temporal scales, 6 hourly ECMWF data is used.
-A histogram of 6 hourly flash densities in the year 2011 using the 5 parametrisations is shown in Fig. 5.
-All the tested parametrisations had approximately 95 % of instances less than $0.075\,\mathrm{fl.\,km^{-2}\,6\,h^{-1}}$.
+However, in chemistry transport and chemistry-climate models the temporal resolution is of the order of an hour.
+To check that the parametrisation behaves reasonably when applied at these temporal scales, 6hourly ECMWF data are used.
+A histogram of 6-hourly flash densities in the year 2011 using the five parametrisations is shown in Fig. 5.
+All the tested parametrisations had approximately 95 % of instances less than 0.075 fl. km-2 6 h-1.